Climate Crisis

 Since the eighteenth century, however, visitors to Salzburg have been deeply inspired by the almost contrapuntal harmony that exists between the city's sublime Alpine setting and rich cultural heritage.

-At SIAS we believe that Salzburg, its natural landscape, and vast cultural resources provide hope and inspiration for the way humans and nature can find sustainable solutions for the future of the planet.
+At SIAS, we believe that Salzburg, its natural landscape, and vast cultural resources provide hope and inspiration for the way humans and nature can find sustainable solutions for the future of the planet.

 *A. Stechemesser, et al, "Climate policies that achieved major emission reductions: Global evidence from two decades", Science 385 (23 August 2024), 884-892,